tobiasgf/lulu/README.md

 Time difference of 1.053344 mins
 ```

-Check which setting was used for minimum_match
+Check which setting was used for `minimum_match`
 ```
 > curated_result$minimum_match
 [1] 84
 ```
-Check which setting was used for minimum_match
+Check which setting was used for `minimum_match`
 ```
 > curated_result$minimum_relative_cooccurence
 [1] 0.95
 ```
 Check how the OTUs were mapped.
 This file includes som basec stats:
-Total: total read count
+*total* - total read count
-Spread: the number of samples the OTU is present in
+*spread* - the number of samples the OTU is present in
-Parent_id: ID of OTU with which this OTU was merged (or self)
+*parent_id* - ID of OTU with which this OTU was merged (or self)
-Curated: (parent/merged), was this OTU kept as a valid OTU (parent) or merged with another
+*curated* - ("parent" or "merged"), was this OTU kept as a valid OTU (parent) or merged with another
-Rank: The rank of the OTU in terms of decreasing spread and read count
+*rank* - The rank of the OTU in terms of decreasing spread and read count
 ```
 > head(curated_result$otu_map)
                                           total spread                                parent_id curated rank